honeynet/honeynet.org/content/gsoc/gsoc-2026/ideas/IntelOwl_4.md

 * Elasticsearch Optimization: Audit and refine the interaction between the IntelOwl backend and the Elasticsearch cluster to ensure queries are fast and reliable.

 * UI/UX Enhancement: Beyond fixing what is broken, you will work on improving the usability of the search interface—making it easier for users to build complex queries and filter results effectively.
+It's important to be interested into Elasticsearch to change the indexing and allow to search reports based on the keys and not on the values.

 * Performance Tuning: Identify and address bottlenecks in data retrieval to ensure the search remains responsive even as the database grows.